kkinnear/zprint/doc/reference.md

 alteration of `zloc`.
 See the file `rewrite.cljc` for the current implementation of `:sort-dependencies` as an example.

-This whole capability is experimental until further notice.
-There may be a better way of accomplishing this, or the API may change in important ways.
-In the event you write a function that works, let me know!
+This whole capability is largely firmed up.
+There are two styles that use this capbility: `:sort-dependencies` and `:sort-requires`.

 #### :respect-bl? _false_